-The goat cheese/cream cheese combo is marvelous – the cream cheese mellows the goat cheese & the goat cheese brings a bit of stand up and notice me flavor w/o being too, too much.
-If I were to make any changes in the future, it might be to add pecans for a little contrast to all the creaminess.
+The goat cheese/cream cheese combo is marvelous, See, the cream cheese mellows the goat cheese & the goat cheese brings a bit of stand up and notice me flavor to the cream cheese w/o being too, too much.
+The garlic brightens everything up and that rosemary.
+It’s def the surprise flavor.

 Cranberry Rosemary Cheese Spread